AzizBgBoss/TerrariaDS/README.md

 I'm very open to contributions and suggestions, so if you want to help, feel free to open a pull request or an issue.

+If you want to try the latest changes, you can compile the project yourself, or wait for a new release to be published.

 ### Disclaimer
 This project is not affiliated with Re-Logic or Terraria in any way.
 It is a fan-made project and is not intended for commercial use.
 All assets used in this project are use for educational and entertainment purposes only.
 If you're a party of Re-Logic and owner of any assets used in this project and want them removed, please contact me.

+## Gameplay:
+A: Jump
+Left/Right: Move
+Up/Down: Zoom in/out
+X/Y: Switch items
+R: Open inventory
+Start: Save map
+Select: Load map
+A+B+X+Y: Toggle debug mode

 ## Changelog and Features
 - Version naming follows the Terraria PC versioning system, with a "pre" suffix for incomplete versions.